bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 ### Weekly flow: How will this class work?
 The class meets (in-person) three times a week.
-Two of these meetings are lecture, and one is the _lab_.
+Two of these meetings are lecture, and one is the __lab__.
 Each week we'll focus on a couple of topics.
-To this end there will be lectures (both recorded and in-person), exercises, slides, and other www resources; the week will culminate with a problem set, which will help you engage with the content deeper and apply it.
+To this end there will be lectures (both recorded and in-person), exercises, slides and other resources; the week will culminate with a problem set, which will help you engage with the content deeper and apply it.

 Roughly speaking, the first two meetings of the week  are dedicated to going over the topics (think of them as lectures, although there will be exercises).
 The third weekly meeting, designated as the _lab_, is for working on the problem set.
 The lab problems are meant to be solved in class, during the lab.
 Myself and the TAs/LAs will be around to work with you, facilitate discussions and answer your questions.